pfreixes/python-amqp-pycones/slides.rst

 .. image:: static/unfair_queue_consuming.png

-Can we **guarantee** that all messages have the same **chance** to be **consumed** at some specific time?
+Can we **guarantee that all publishers - not messages - have the same chance to be attended at some specific time**?
 We can't, but should we?
 Yes, we should.
-The following graphic shows a new architecture that gives as a architecture to implement a fair scheduling using as many queues as many publishers there are.
+The following graphic shows a new architecture that implements a fair scheduling using as many queues as many publishers there are, giving to each publisher the same chance.

 .. image:: static/fair_queue_consuming.png